Category Archive: Uncategorized

 Is it possible to significantly reduce head injuries to football players (of all ages) with the right helmet technology?
 Thanks to the InSite head-impact monitoring system created by Riddell, the world’s leading manufacturer of football helmets, it just might be.

 The highly-innovative system consists of three pieces to gather and analyze data that can help coaches better protect their athletes.
-You can read all about the product on Riddell’s website here.

 The Riddell InSite Impact Response System is a new helmet-based impact monitoring technology designed to alert when significant single and multiple impacts are sustained during a football game or practice.
 Coaches and sideline staff will now have Riddell InSite’s unique vantage point inside the helmet at the time of contact to enable improved identification and management of concussion.